Veyniac/modular-synthesizer/Chordinator/README.md

 - KiCad .sch schematic file
 - Circuit diagram .pdf file
 - *I am not including PCB files at this time, as my system is 2U and would require extensive rework to fit in a traditional Eurorack system.
-You will have to make your own for now.
+You will have to make your own for now, but I tried to make it easier for you by including the .sch file.